 Because of how much there is to know when visiting Walt Disney World, we gloss over the basics pretty quickly.
 If you want a high-level overview of the four parks, different hotels, water parks, and other basics, we highly recommend that you order a free copy of the 2018 Disney Parks Vacation Planning Video.
 That free video covers all of that with fun footage from Walt Disney World.
 (We order this every year to get us hyped for our visits!)

 Think of this post as WDW101, with everything organized into the most important aspects of Walt Disney World vacation planning.
-This page is a jumping off point to give you some background information on each aspect of your trip, with a ton of links to other helpful blog posts that offer more detailed information.
-Each linked-to post opens in a new tab, so click away as you read and prepare to waste some time reading all this.
+This page provides background information on each aspect of your trip, and links to other helpful blog posts with more detailed information.
+Each linked-to post opens in a new tab, so click away as you read to learn more.
 We also recommend signing up for our free email newsletter so you can stay updated with all the latest changes, news, and more info on the parks!

 In addition to our comprehensive planning info in this guide, we’ll also briefly cover all of the latest updates around Walt Disney World, in case you’ve been before but are wondering what’s new and on the horizon.
-We just left Walt Disney World at the beginning of September 2018 to experience everything new for fall.
-(If you’re going in the next couple of weeks, you’re in for a treat as it’s most definitely off-season right now in terms of crowds!)
+We are Walt Disney World Annual Passholders who visit monthly, with our most recent trip for Halloween.

 We promise taking the time to learn about Walt Disney World will be worth it, so let’s get started…